 Running is said to be a great activity to increase brain function!
-So not only does it take care of your body and soul, it boosts brain function as well!
-Running is a great way to prevent the declination of one’s brain, making it an excellent weapon against Alzheimer’s and the like.
+So it takes care of your body and soul, but it also boosts brain function!
+Running is a great way to prevent the declination of one’s brain, making it an excellent weapon against Alzheimer’s.

 12. Blood Pressure Improvement

-Having known its importance in cardiovascular fitness, it’s not surprising that running daily will undoubtedly improve your blood pressure.
-According to some studies, the more exercise your heart gets, the better it regulates blood pressure.
+Having known its importance in cardiovascular fitness, it’s not surprising that running every day will undoubtedly improve your blood pressure.
+According to some studies, the more exercise your heart gets, the better regulating blood pressure.
 And as a result, it reduces your risk of heart disease.

 13. Lowers The Risk Of Diabetes

-Running, while keeping you healthy is also a great way to improve your body’s sensitivity concerning insulin.
+Running while keeping you healthy is also a great way to improve your body’s sensitivity to insulin.
 By making your body sensitive to insulin, running helps lower blood sugar levels, making it a splendid way to combat diabetes.

 14. Increases Your Life Span

-So we know that running increases the quality of our lives.
-It also increases your life span, and with running, a few extra years will be filled with fun and good health.
+So, we know that running increases the quality of our lives.
 Since running takes care of our bodies and minds so tremendously, we stay fit and fab for longer!
 Isn’t that a great incentive to strap on those running shoes?

 Tips for Beginners

-- A good run or jogging as agreed by all is the cheapest and more effective sport.
-All you need is a t-shirt, joggers and a pair of shoes.
-But keep in mind that you invest in the right shoes.
-The ones that provide more comfort to your foot.
+- A run or jog is the cheapest and most effective sport.
+All you need is a T-shirt, joggers, as well as your favorite insoles, and a pair of shoes.
+Note that a quality shoe and insole provide more comfort to your feet.

-(Fact time: Your shoes begin to wear down after they have been used for 300-500 miles)
+(Fact time: Your shoes begin to wear down after walking for 300-500 miles)

 Before you start to run, you must warm up and stretch properly.
 So that running does not cause damage to your muscles.